JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/CODING-STANDARDS-PHILOSOPHY.md

 ### 2. Robust Server-Authoritative Architecture Requires Discipline

 <div style="border-left: 5px solid #BF0A30; padding-left: 15px; margin: 20px 0; background-color: #F0F4FF; box-shadow: 0 2px 4px rgba(0,0,0,0.1);">
-ForgeBoard NX implements a <b>server-authoritative architecture</b> where the server is the ultimate source of truth and control for all data.
+ForgeBoard implements a <b>server-authoritative architecture</b> where the server is the ultimate source of truth and control for all data.
 This model ensures data integrity, consistent application of business rules, and centralized security enforcement, which requires rigorously consistent patterns.
 </div>

 Our server-authoritative approach delivers critical benefits: